 If you leave your windows open to enjoy the weather, remember to shut off the heating or cooling system.
 A thermostat will call for heat or cool air when it’s set to a temperature higher or lower than the outside air.

-Clean under and in back of the refrigerator.
-Dust can build up in those hard-to-reach areas, causing the refrigerator to run less efficiently.
-If you have an old refrigerator that is more than 15 years old, consider replacing it with a new ENERGY STAR®-qualified model that uses one quarter the energy.
+Clean under and in back of large appliances.
+Dust can build up in those hard-to-reach areas, causing them to run less efficiently.

 Thoroughly dust computers, CD/DVD players and TVs.
 Connecting them through a power-strip enables you to turn them on-and-off more easily when not in use (the programming settings on some appliances may be affected).

 Dust or wipe light bulbs and lamp shades.
-Clean bulbs provide more light for your money.
-Install LED light bulbs for even more energy efficiency.
+Clean bulbs provide more light for the money.
+Install LED light bulbs.

-If you have a swimming pool or hot tub, set the pool filter and sweeper operations for early morning or late evening hours.
-Additionally, consider replacing pool pumps and motors with energy-efficient equipment.
+If you manage swimming pools or hot tubs, set the pool filter and sweeper operations for early morning or late evening hours.
+Also, consider replacing pool pumps and motors with energy-efficient equipment.

-Set the thermostat in your water heater back so that the hot water is at exactly the temperature you want for a shower.
-Dish washers have their own water heating elements so the water heater can be adjusted downward.
+Set the thermostat in your water heater back so that the hot water is at exactly the temperature you want for your bathrooms.
+Dishwashers have their own water heating elements so the water heater can be adjusted downward.